IulianD/getting_cleaning_data/README.md

 * I do not use the merge() to "use descriptive activity names", I created a mapping list instead (id to activity name) and used it as a dictionary (at line 37).
 Main reason being that I wrote the script before getting to the "merge" lesson in the course.
 Still seems to me a valid approach and [Tim Toady](http://www.catb.org/jargon/html/T/TMTOWTDI.html) would probably agree.

-* Instead of using read.csv() or read.table() to read the big X_ datasets I preferred to use scan() to load them in to a vector.
+* Instead of using read.csv() or read.table() to read the big X_ datasets I preferred to use scan() to load them into a vector.
 The reasoning here was: this course is about data cleaning, there might be some gremlins lurking  somewhere, it would be easier to flush them out from a vector.
 I'll know that my vector is clean when:
     * it contains only numbers (and possibly NA but not NAN)
     * its length equals 561 * number of lines in Y_ - we need to have the same number of observations for X_ and Y_.